How Seniors Can Spot Red Flags in Online Dating Profiles

 Ask yourself:

-- Are the photos overly polished or look like stock images?
+- Are the photos overly polished, or do they look like stock images?

 - Do they seem to mirror your hobbies and values without sharing unique details?